iumio/framework-setup/README.md

 Description
 ------------

-This is the installer design for iumio Framework
+This is the installer of iumio Framework instance (Compatibility with Framework SE and Framework API)

 Installation
 ------------

-* [Install iumio Framework][2] with github or directly download it in iumio Framework website (see [requirements details][3]).
+* [Install iumio Framework][2] with composer (see [requirements details][3]).

 Documentation